Mixed reaction from Ottawa business owners, customers on GST exemption

 Some shoppers like Aileen Connelly aren't sure it is helping those who need it most.

-The government is not exempting items they call "basic groceries," which includes fresh, frozen, canned or sealed fruits and vegetables and most milk products and eggs.
+GST already does not apply to "basic groceries," which includes fresh, frozen, canned or sealed fruits and vegetables and most milk products and eggs.

 "A lot of people are struggling to buy groceries and just basic items," said Connelly.
 "And they probably can't even afford to buy Christmas presents.
 So how is this going to help them?"